Gary Christian

+Early life and amateur career

 Christian was born in Carshalton, England.
+He is named after Gary Player.
 As a junior, he played golf at Addington Palace Golf Club, England.

+Christian went to college in the United States, first on an academic scholarship to Wallace State Community College in Alabama after being spotted by talent scouts at a trial.
+He was later offered a place at Auburn University, again on a scholarship.
+He spent two years at Auburn, graduating in 1995.

+Professional career

-He played college golf at Auburn University and turned professional in 1997.
-Christian was a member of the Nationwide Tour in 1999 and has been a member since 2006.
-He picked up his first win on tour at the 2009 Northeast Pennsylvania Classic, where he defeated Mathias Grönberg in a playoff that went to nine holes, equaling a Nationwide Tour record for longest playoff.
+In 1997, Christian turned professional and won four times in his first year on the TearDrop Tour.
+He was a member of the Nationwide Tour in 1999 and for several seasons from 2006.
+Christian picked up his first win on tour at the 2009 Northeast Pennsylvania Classic, where he defeated Mathias Grönberg in a playoff that went to nine holes, equaling a Nationwide Tour record for longest playoff.

-Christian has also played on several mini tours during his career where he has won over 30 events.
-The tours he has won on are the Dakotas Tour, All-Star Emerald Coast Tour, DP Tour, Teardrop Tour and the Tight Lies Tour.

-Christian appeared on the TV show The Weakest Link in 2001.
-He is named after Gary Player.

 At age 40, Christian finally graduated to the PGA Tour after finishing ninth on the Nationwide Tour's money list.
 Christian had never played in a PGA Tour event until 2012.
 He played in 28 events in 2012, making 18 cuts and having a best finish of T-10 at the RBC Canadian Open.

+Christian has played on several mini-tours during his career, winning over 30 events.
+The tours he has won on include the Gateway Tour, Dakotas Tour, Emerald Coast Tour, DP Tour, TearDrop Tour and the Tight Lies Tour.
+He was the leading money winner on the Dakotas Tour in 2002 and 2005.

+Christian appeared on the TV show The Weakest Link in 2001.
 After Christian's touring career ended, he became a commentator on The Golf Channel.